tarekksami/Open-Letter-of-Resignation/README.md

 If this letter garners enough attention, there will doubtless be various attempts made to discredit me personally, perhaps by finding people from my past to say bad things about me.
 Some of them may even be true - I'm far from a perfect person, and I've done my share of things of which I'm not particularly proud.
-But I'm quite sure that none of them are as bad as sl4ughtering around 30,000 (as of the time of this writing) innocent people in cold blood.
+But I'm quite sure that none of them are as bad as slaughtering around 30,000 (as of the time of this writing) innocent people in cold blood.

 I encourage those Allstaters who feel as I do about this to lobby the company to change its stance and rethink its nine-figure investments in "unicorn" companies linked to genocidal states, particularly after suffering five consecutive quarters of losses.
-Failing that, I would encourage you to seek employment elsewhere, and to ensure beforehand that your future employers are not complicit with perpetrators of g3n0cide.
+Failing that, I would encourage you to seek employment elsewhere, and to ensure beforehand that your future employers are not complicit with perpetrators of genocide.

 Unfortunately, this is much easier said than done, as support for this genocide is the official policy of the Federal